 Woman tests positive for COVID-19 in Bihar, total count 10

-A woman tested positive for COVID-19 in Patna on Saturday, taking the total number of such cases in the state to 10, an official said here.
-Pradip Das, the director of Rajendra Memorial Research Institute - an ICMR centre here which had been conducting the bulk of tests, told PTI that the woman is undergoing treatment at NMCH hospital here.
+A woman tested positive for COVID-19 in Patna on Saturday, taking the total number of cases in the state to 10, an official said here.
+Pradip Das, the director of Rajendra Memorial Research Institute - an ICMR centre here which had been conducting the bulk of tests, told PTI that she is undergoing treatment at NMCH hospital here.

-"She was among those who had come into contact with the first victim in the state from Munger at a private hospital here," Das said.
-Last Sunday, the state reported its first two COVID-19 cases.
-One of them, a 38-year-old man from Munger, had died at AIIMS, Patna the previous night.
+The woman, an employee of a private hospital, had come in contact with a COVID 19-positive man from Munger, who was briefly admitted there before being shifted to AIIMS, Patna.
+The 38-year-old man from Munger, with a travel history to Qatar, died of renal failure last Saturday.
+His test reports confirming that he had contracted the viral disease arrived a day later.

+The private hospital, situated in Khemnichak locality on the outskirts of the city, has been sealed and all its employees were being tested.
+On Friday, two other employees of the hospital one local and another hailing from adjacent district of Nalanda had tested positive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)